Things to do whatever the weather

 10. Watch a show at Theatr Brycheiniog–Theatr Brycheiniog is a great place to enjoy live music and shows for all ages in 2018!
 The Theatr offers a popular and acclaimed programme of performing arts and entertainment throughout the year.

-12. Explore the National Botanic Garden of Wales - There are lots of events being held at the National Botanic Garden of Wales all year round.
+13. Explore the National Botanic Garden of Wales - There are lots of events being held at the National Botanic Garden of Wales all year round.
 Why not check out their butterfly house?
 The Garden is open from 10am to 6pm with last entry at 5pm.
+Home to the British Bird of Prey Centre too.
 For more information click here.